swiss-ai-center/documentation/docs/tutorials/create-a-service-to-rotate-an-image.md

     Each service should be made available on a different port that is not in use.

-    If you followed the previous tutorial to start the core engine, port 9090 should already be in use by the dummy `average-shade-service` service.
+    If you followed the previous tutorial to start the Core AI Engine, port 9090 should already be in use by the dummy `average-shade-service` service.
 In that case, you can use a different port number, or alternatively shut down the running service and reset the database that recorded the port entry by removing the `backend/core-engine.db` file.

-The service should try to announce itself to the Core engine.
+The service should try to announce itself to the Core AI Engine.

 It will then be available at <http://localhost:9090>.

-Access the Core engine either at <http://localhost:3000> (Frontend UI) or
+Access the Core AI Engine either at <http://localhost:3000> (Frontend UI) or
 <http://localhost:9090> (Backend UI).

 The service should be listed in the **Services** section.